hasura/graphql-engine/graphql/manual/deployment/docker/index.rst

 .. note:: Docker networking

-   If your postgres database is running on localhost:5432, add the ``--net=host`` flag.
+   If your Postgres database is running on localhost:5432, add the ``--net=host`` flag.
    This is what your command might look like:

    .. code-block:: bash